skoch-neat/megga-backend/README.md

     go run cmd/devutils/main.go --seed

 ### **Note**
-- Both migration and seeding scripts are for development purposes only and should not be run in production.
+- Migration and seeding scripts are for development purposes only and should not be run in production.

 ---